sawft99/Obsidian-SecPlus/Sec+/Chapter 4 - Security Applications & Devices/Securing the BIOS.md

 4. <u>Disable any ports and devices</u> not being used
 	1. Parallel port, Serial port, unused network card
 5. Enable Secure boot
-	1. Additional processes during boot
+	1. An additional processes during boot
 	2. Loads Public key from [[Disk Encryption#Trusted Platform Module (TPM)|TPM]]
 	3. <u>Verifies code and has been signed by manufacturer and has not been modified</u> ^e16786